 After carrying out several karst risk assessments and collating several sources of information in GIS, our engineers assigned appropriate design solutions including backfilling with granular material and the use of geotextiles.
 The use of a karst protocol to aid the site supervision team in assessing the karst features encountered enabled a reduction in the requirement of blanket geotextile covering the scheme from 95% to less than 20% for the southern section of the scheme.

 The presence of a regionally important aquifer along the route, feeding adjacent Special Areas of Conservation (SACs) and protected habitats as well as providing a source for local group water schemes, meant that the drainage design for the entire M18 and large portions of the M17 required a sealed drainage system.
 The lack of surface water systems along the route meant that a design solution consisting of attenuation ponds discharging to watercourses was only possible on 3 out of 19 mainline networks.
 The remaining networks discharge to ground via infiltration basins, with each pond location tested to establish the infiltration rate.

 Working together to deliver ahead of time

-Arup, in a joint venture partnership with JB Barry Transportation, formed the Design Joint Venture to deliver the design services.
+Arup, in a joint venture partnership with Barry Transportation, formed the Design Joint Venture to deliver the design services.
 The three delivery partners were John Sisk & Son, Lagan Construction Group Ltd. and Roadbridge.
 The PPP scheme was split into three geographic sections with each section constructed by a different delivery partner.

 Arup delivered the design for the southern section working with Lagan Construction Group Ltd. and half of the central section working with John Sisk & Son.
-JB Barry Transportation and Roadbridge worked on the northern section.
+Barry Transportation and Roadbridge worked on the northern section.
 With a planned opening during the first quarter of 2018, the project was delivered months ahead of schedule, with the motorway opening to traffic on 27 September 2017.